Chao21/Chao21.github.io/_pages/research.md

 ---

 --------------------------------------------------
-**Summary:**
+**Summary**
 ------

 Starting from my Ph.D. career (2020-present), my research covers land use/cover classification, quantifying climatic effects of land use/cover change, and evaluation and validation of existing cropland datasets.
-Detailed work include three parts: remote sensing-based mapping of irrigated croplands in China, quantification of irrigation cooling effects on land surface temperature, and evaluation of existing high-resolution cropland datasets across China
+Detailed work include three parts:

+(1) remote sensing-based mapping of irrigated croplands in China

+(2) quantification of irrigation cooling effects on land surface temperature

+(3) evaluation of existing high-resolution cropland datasets across China

 **1. Remote Sensing-based Mapping of Irrigated Croplands in China**